-11. Security service 11
+11. Monitoring service 12

-This service is used for security function.
+This service is used for monitoring function.

-12. Monitoring service 12
+12. Deployment service 13

-This service is used for monitor function.
+This service is used for provisioning function.

 Each Commercial IT system (corresponding to a VO) should be securely isolated from each other since competing companies may be hosted in the same Data Center (RO).
 Before starting commercial systems, VOs should be divided using Virtual LAN or equivalent technology.
-When workload increases, IT resources (e.g. servers) will be reallocated to another system by rearranging network but no information should leak out.
+When workload increases, IT resources (e.g. servers) will be reallocated to another system by rearranging the network configuration but no information should leak out.